 Businesses, governments and financial institutions issue money market securities as an inexpensive means to borrow money to cover short-term liabilities.
 Unlike longer-term liability solutions, money market securities offer a great deal of flexibility.
 Money market securities are typically debt instruments such as bonds and commercial paper having the highest credit ratings issued by institutions such as Moody's and Standard & Poors.
 Money market securities provide investors with a safe means of preserving capital, though this safety comes at the expense of the higher yields attainable through riskier investments.

 Types of Securities

-Money market securities are extremely liquid and can be converted into cash quickly.
+According to Investopedia, money market securities are extremely liquid and can be converted into cash quickly.
 The short-term nature of these securities contributes to the liquidity of money market investments, as the principal of these debt instruments is repaid very rapidly.
 This liquidity, combined with a higher return on principal than an investor would receive from a savings account, make money market securities an excellent place for investors to relegate the cash portion of their diversified portfolios.

 Money Market Funds

 Since most money market securities trade in large denominations, money market funds provide the best way for the average individual to invest in these securities.
 Fidelity reports that their safety and high liquidity make money market funds attractive vehicles for risk-averse investors as well as those wanting a safe place to hold funds between more risky, high-yield investments.
 When an investor places their money in money market funds, they do not have to worry about watching the market like a hawk or figuring out just the right moment to pull their investment in order to preserve the principle.